ABOUT

 We place the tools we gather for living ecologically in four bins: Food, Kin, Shelter and Magic.
 You can read about what we mean by each term by following the links.

 Please support our programs through a tax-deductible donation.
-Out 501(c)(3) fiscal sponsor is Media Collective, Inc.
+Toolshed is a d.b.a for EcoToolshed, Inc., a 501(c)3 tax-exempt organization.

 LAND and IDEAS ACKNOWLEDGMENT